spiraldown/scratch/README.md

 ### You can visit [SCRATCH Here](https://splurty-mmunos.herokuapp.com/)

 ### Index
+Index page when visiting.
+Navigation up top with links at bottom of app for refreshing of random quote and portfolio link
 ![Scratch Image 1](https://github.com/spiraldown/scratch/blob/master/scratch1.jpg?raw=true)

 ### Submission Form
+Section for submitting a users quote and artist to the database.
 ![Scratch Image 2](https://github.com/spiraldown/scratch/blob/master/scratch2.jpg?raw=true)

 ### About Page
-Section for giving some basic information about the App, social media links and email address for contact.
+Section for basic information about the App, social media links and email address for contact.

 ![Scratch Image 3](https://github.com/spiraldown/scratch/blob/master/scratch3.jpg?raw=true)